 The Seanchaí Irish storytellers were the definition of entertainment in ancient Ireland, holding the key to all of Irish folklore, myth, and legend.

-The traditional Irish storytellers, the custodians of tradition and history were known for centuries in Ireland as the seanchaí (pronunciation shan-a-key), who could recite ancient lore and tales of wisdom whenever it was needed and could be considered as something of the Google of ancient times to put it in more uncouth a way.
+Seanchaí (shan-a-key) were traditional Irish storytellers and the custodians of history for centuries in Ireland.
+They could recite ancient lore and tales of wisdom whenever it was needed and could be considered as something of the Google of ancient times.

 The English translation and definition of seanchaí is, in fact, a custodian of tradition and while storytelling has largely been replaced in Ireland with TV and film as it has in the rest of the world, it's still a highly respected ability that will have crowds waiting on a storyteller's every world